 Discovering innovative methods and platforms to promote classical music, China Philharmonic filmed musical movie The Butterfly Lovers during the summer of 2014, the first movie of its kind ever produced in China.
 During the summer of 2015 the orchestra further filmed The Yellow River, a musical movie that contains two celebrated musical compositions, The Yellow River Cantata and The Yellow River Piano Concerto.
 It was directed by Teng Wenji and featured artists including Long Yu, Lang Lang, Pu Cunxin and Wang Xiufen.
 This movie is in cinema nationally since September 2015.

-An artistic organization with national importance, the China Philharmonic Orchestra fulfills its social responsibility by performing symphonic concerts in 8 universities all over China annually since 2006.
+An artistic organization with national importance, the China Philharmonic Orchestra fulfills its social responsibility by performing symphonic concerts in multiple universities all over China annually since 2006.
 Furthermore, the orchestra visits primary schools in poverty and rural areas every year for volunteer works and donations, and participates other charitable events enthusiastically.
 The honorable behaviors of China Philharmonic Orchestra are highly regarded by the society.

 The soul of an orchestra is its musicians.
 Many of the founding 120 musicians of China Philharmonic have retired or chosen different career paths, yet new recruitments maintained and further raised the orchestra’s standard to higher levels.
 These young musicians are deeply touched by the orchestra’s spirits and have become the core of this artistic ensemble.

-Thanks to all of our persistent companions!
+Thanks to all our persistent companions!